Chickenpox is a highly infectious disease caused after becoming infected by the Varicella Zoster Virus.

 Certificate of Immunity

 For those who need evidence of previous Chickenpox vaccination or disease we can arrange blood immunity tests.
+As an occupational physician Dr Nomy can issue a report of the immunity tests.
 Results of which are back the following day.

 An acute illness